 Unfortunately, COVID-19 and other pandemics are not the only hurdles facing companies.
 Tariffs and trade policy are also present risks to supply.
 As borders close and nationalism rises across the world, it is not even clear if the traditional paradigm of labor cost being the largest determinant of the location to manufacture still holds true.
 As we are experiencing with the recent travel bans, other “Black Swan” risks could render entire continents inaccessible.
 Disasters like Fukushima and even more isolated supplier-specific issues like non-conformances or production delays can leave engineers and supply chain managers unable to meet demand.
 Harvard Business Review’s research found that few companies are well prepared for low-probability, high-impact events like these.

-So how should companies adapt to these emerging challenges?
 A world faced with disruptions like pandemics requires better planning and supply chains that are more responsive to change.
 Xometry’s experience serving thousands of manufacturers and suppliers gives us a unique perspective on how to manage through times of crisis.
 There are 7 things that our experience tells us leaders should consider: